Lung Cancer Screening Program

 Talk with Your Primary Care Provider

 If one or more of these risk factors apply to you, talk with your primary care provider about whether you should be screened.
 The screening involves a low-dose CT scan that takes less than a minute.
 No needles or medications are needed, and there is only a minimal amount of radiation exposure.
-This screening can take place at St. Luke’s Hospital in Duluth, Lake View Hospital in Two Harbors or Laurentian Medical Clinic in Mountain Iron.
+This screening can take place at St. Luke's Building A, St. Luke’s Hospital in Duluth, Lake View Hospital in Two Harbors or Laurentian Medical Clinic in Mountain Iron.

 Testing and Follow-up